gilbertmak/SG-buildings-in-school-radius/README.md

+## Schools in 1km, 2km buffer and excluded blocks in same development
 Singapore postal code extractor geometric tools to identify (primary) schools within 1km, 2km buffers and blocks of the same property development that do not fall within the two buffers.

 ### How to run it on your own machine